-Residential construction employment now stands at 3.3 million, broken down as 925,000 builders and 2.4 million residential specialty trade contractors.
-As of August, the 6-month moving average of job gains for residential construction was 3,500 a month.
-Over the last 12 months, home builders and remodelers added 42,400 jobs on a net basis.
-Since the low point following the Great Recession, residential construction has gained 1,293,500 positions.
+Residential construction employment now stands at 3.2 million, as of March 2023, broken down as 934,000 builders and 2.3 million residential specialty trade contractors.
+The 6-month moving average of job gains for residential construction was 700 a month, reflecting three monthly job losses that occurred in November 2022, January 2022, and March 2023.
+This is substantially lower than monthly job gains residential construction was averaging a year ago.
+Over the last 12 months, home builders and remodelers added 46,300 jobs on a net basis.
+Since the low point following the Great Recession, residential construction has gained 1,263,100 positions.

-In August, the unemployment rate for construction workers rose by 0.4 percentage points to 4.9% on a seasonally adjusted basis.
-Despite the current uptick, the unemployment rate for construction workers remained historically low by the standards of the last 20 years.
-After reaching 14.2% in April 2020, the trend was downward reflecting fundamental shortages of construction labor.
+In March, the unemployment rate for construction workers decreased by 0.5 percentage points to 4.4% on a seasonally adjusted basis.
+The unemployment rate for construction workers has been trending lower, after reaching 14.2% in April 2020, driven by an unprecedented increase in housing demand due to the COVID-19 pandemic.
+Even as the housing market slowed in late 2022, the construction unemployment rate remained historically low by the standards of the last 20 years, reflecting fundamental shortages of construction labor.

-Figure 3.
 Residential Construction Employment and Unemployment Rate